The days are getting longer as we slowly inch closer to spring, but I’m still all about that soup life.

 - When done, remove pork using tongs and shred with two forks.
 Heat 2 tbsp ghee or avocado oil in a skillet over medium high heat and fry pork in batches until the edges are nice and crisp.
 Set aside.

-- Blend about half of the soup until smooth and return to crock pot.
+- Blend about half of the soup that is remaining until smooth and return to crock pot.

-- Add crispy pork, season soup with salt and a little more maple syrup if necessary.
+- Add crispy pork and season soup with salt and a little more maple syrup if desired.

-- Ladle into bowls and top with garnishes.
+- Ladle into bowls and top with garnishes – serve and enjoy!

 - Cuisine: paleo, gluten free, dairy free